-Perhaps one of the most talked about historic sites in the world at the moment, this ancient site is making archeologists rethink how human civilisations developed.
+Perhaps one of the most talked about historic sites in the world at the moment, this ancient site in Turkey is making archeologists rethink how human civilisations developed.
 Gobekli Tepe is an amazing temple complex with detailed carved pillars dating back to 9000BC.
 (For reference, this predates Stonehenge by a massive 6000 years!)

 It’s touted as Sanliurfa’s top tourist attraction although it’s actually 12km from the city itself.
 Excavations at Gobekli Tepe are ongoing so it’s a site which will no doubt grow over time.

 There is a small but informative museum on site which helps to explain the findings so far, along with a stunning audio visual display.
 The Archaeological museum in Sanliurfa holds many of the artefacts found at this Gobekli Tepe and other similar sites in the area, such as Karahan Tepe, Sefer Tepe and Hamzan Tepe.

 These other sites are yet to be extensively explored but are attracting much interest from the worlds archaeology community.
 If you like Gobekli Tepe, be sure to visit Karahan Tepe which they believe might be even older!

 11. Severan Bridge